 Test the brake on your truck at the start of each shift.
-Know the distance it takes to stop before you start working.
+Know the distance it takes to stop before starting to work.

 If at any time the stopping distance is too long for you to stop safely, don't use the truck.
 Report any problem to your supervisor.